lola-tech/handbook/content/index.md

 The company runs a flexible schedule regarding working hours.
 This is so we can service customers who are on different timezones and to ensure everyone can do their job to the best of your ability, and be flexible to cater for personal circumstances and preferences.

-Core working hours are 10-4 which means we expect everyone to be working during that period as well as before or after to make up your contracted hours.
+Core working hours are 10-4 which means we expect everyone to be working during that period as well as before or after to make up your contracted hours which is 40h/week for the vast majority of us.
 Any deviation for this should be discussed with your scrum master and/or advocate.
 Your number of working hours per week is stated in your contract.

 *Whether you are working from home or from the office, we don't want your scrum master or anyone else to police your working hours; we expect you do that yourself.*